 - What records and paperwork do I need to keep on file?

-- How should I set up my banking structure in terms of trust accounts, payroll accounts, checking, savings, etc.?
+- How should I set up my banking structure in terms of client trust, payroll accounts, checking, savings, etc.?

 - How much money is required to get started?